MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/reference/PSDscResources/Resources/Archive/Archive.md

 ### Validate

-Specify whether to validate expanded content by the specified checksum method.
+Specify whether to verify expanded content by the specified checksum method.
 The default value is `$false`.

-When **Validate** is `$true` and the file at the destination does not match the file in the archive:
+When **Validate** is `$true` and the file at the destination doesn't match the file in the archive:

 - If **Ensure** is `Present` and **Force** is `$false`, the resource errors with a message that the file at the destination can't be overwritten.